Skip to main content

 const upload = multer({ storage });

-Please note that Apollo Server also has a file uploader
+Apollo Server also has a file uploader worth checking out.

-The above code makes sure that the files sent via the frontend are stored in the uploads folder and it preserves the original filename as well (failing to add the second function will result in having a random filename).
+The code above stores files in the uploads folder and preserves the original filename (without that second function, you’d get a random filename).

-Multer acts as a middleware, therefore we need to add it to a route definition:
+Multer acts as middleware, so we need to attach it to a route:

 app.post(